pcboey/guide-to-testing-in-django/README.rst

 from the Django tutorial (minus the generic views).

 Tags have been added for each step in the process, starting with ``01-initial``.
-The project is based on Django 1.3 & SQLite.
+The original project is based on Django 1.3 & SQLite.
+This fork is for Django 1.1 and Sqlite.

 For the admin: